sumit-singh53/sap-data-dashboard/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🆘 Support

+If you encounter any issues:
+1. Check the console for error messages
+2. Ensure Python dependencies are installed
+3. Verify port 5000 is available
+4. Check that all required files are present

-For questions or issues, please open an issue on GitHub or contact the development team.
+For additional support, please open an issue in the repository.

+---

+**Built with ❤️ for modern business intelligence**